-This 72 hour accelerated class is taught using face to face modality or hybrid modality.
-Class includes 72 hours of contact studies, labs, reading assignments and final exam - passing the final exam is a requirement for graduation.
+This accelerated class is taught using face to face modality or hybrid modality [excluding veterans using the Veterans Education benefits, can only attend in the face to-face modality].
+Class includes 72 hours of contact studies, labs, reading assignments and final exam passing the final exam is a requirement for graduation.

 Who Should Attend Enterprise Network Defense (END) Infrastructure Support - Tests, implements, deploys, maintains, reviews, and administers the infrastructure hardware, software, and documentation that are required to effectively manage network defense resources.
 Monitors the network to actively remediate unauthorized activities.
-DoD Information Security and IT managers; Information Assurance Officers and Managers; Information Security Analysts, Consultants and Contractors; Security and Certification Officials responsible for developing C&A packages Text Materials: labs, SU Pen Testing Materials, resource CD's and attack handouts.
+DoD Information Security and IT managers; Information Assurance Officers and Managers; Information Security Analysts, Consultants and Contractors; Security and Certification Officials responsible for developing C&A packages Text Materials: labs, SU Pen Testina Materials, resource CD's and attack handouts.